 How to Travel to the South of Sri Lanka

 Travelling to the south of Sri Lanka has always been an important part in anyone’s itinerary, as the region plays host to so many attractions and features that embody the multicultural identity along with the heritage and culture of the island.
-However, the southern half of the island is vast and can be quite difficult to explore all of it, given the time constraints of your trip, along with many other factors such as the logistics of it.
+However, the southern half of the island is vast and can be quite difficult to explore all of it, especially if you’re limited for time or budget.
 Here is a simple guide to make things easier when travelling down south.

 Jotting down the places you want to visit is one thing, but the act of going and visiting these places can be quite tough, since there are many ways to travel.
 The southern coastal towns can easily be accessed by the Southern Expressway, which allows you to reach your destination in a few hours by vehicle.
 There is also the older A2 highway that you could take, but will take longer to reach your destination.
 Alternatives such as the train is also a viable option, and is often considered to be the more scenic one, as the rail line provides an unhindered view of the Indian Ocean.